Who is Penn Credit Corporation?

 In addition to collections, Lexington Law can work with you to challenge other inaccurate, unfair, or unsubstantiated information on your credit report.
 These items include inquiries, late payments, charge-offs, foreclosures, repossessions, bankruptcies, and more.

 Call Lexington Law now to learn more: (800) 220-0084

 2800 Commerce Drive

 Should I contact or pay Penn Credit Corporation?

-The best way to go about dealing with Penn Credit Corporation is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Penn Credit Corporation for millions of clients nationwide.
+The most effective way to deal with Penn Credit Corporation is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Penn Credit Corporation on behalf of their clients.

 And they may be able to help you too.

 Will Penn Credit Corporation sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the Penn Credit debt with the three major credit bureaus and possibly remove it from your credit report.
+They help you dispute the Penn Credit debt with the three major credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Penn Credit Corporation again.